Treats symptoms of Parkinson disease or side effects of other drugs.

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have glaucoma, bowel or stomach problems, enlarged prostate, heart disease, or heart rhythm problems.
-Tell your doctor if you have a history of mental problems, if you drink a lot of alcohol or drink alcohol every day, or if you have a disease that affects your nervous system.
-Make sure your doctor knows if you have jerky muscle movements caused by using another medicine.
-Tell your doctor about any other medical problems you may have.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, bowel or stomach problems, an enlarged prostate, heart disease, or heart rhythm problems.
+Tell your doctor if you have a history of mental problems, or if you have a disease that affects your nervous system.
+Tell your doctor if you have jerky muscle movements caused by another medicine.

 - This medicine may make you drowsy or cause you to have trouble thinking clearly.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

-- Tell your doctor if this medicine causes muscle weakness.
-If your neck muscles are stiff and suddenly become weak, your doctor may need to lower the dose you are taking.
+- Tell your doctor if your neck muscles become stiff and suddenly weak.
+Your doctor may need to lower the dose you are taking.